 Many of us have pesky student loans to worry about.
 It’s not terribly difficult to defer them if you aren’t going to have any money coming in while you’re on the road and simply don’t have the funds to keep paying them.

-If you have student loans that aren’t at too high of an interest rate and it would make your budget/life easier while you’re traveling, it might make sense to either defer or switch to interest only payments during your year of travel.
+If you have student loans that aren’t at too high of an interest rate and it would make your budget/life easier while you’re traveling, it might make sense to either defer or switch to interest only payments while you’re gone.
 Since everyone’s loan situation is slightly different, this is something only you can decide, but it might make sense to call (seriously don’t waste too much time reading about it online) your student loan provider and just ask them what your options are.
 Explain the situation and see what you can do.

 “We decided to keep paying them while we were on the road.
 Yes, it did suck as between my wife and I we have a small mortgage of student loans to pay each month.
 But this was all part of our budget from the get-go, and we planned for the extra expense.
-Deferring is a nice, short term solution, and for some, it’s the only one.
-You have to do what’s best for you.” says Adam Seper who took a one year round the world trip in 2008.
+Deferring is a nice, short-term solution, and for some, it’s the only one.
+You have to do what’s best for you.” says BootsnAll editor Adam Seper, who took a one year round the world trip in 2008.

 Alternatively, deferring payment on a student loan while traveling can be a huge relief, knowing that you don’t have to worry about it for a year.
 This is a decision that everyone needs to make based on their own personal financial situation.